Revealing effects of local dimension on variable-range interacting model by connecting Lieb-Robinson bounds and multipartite entanglement: Conclusion

-\section{conclusion}
+\section{Conclusion}

-The elegance of a one-way quantum computer is the notion of creating a highly entangled state in a physically realizable system on which a universal set of quantum gates can be implemented using local measurements.
-Although the original proposal is for lattice containing spin-$1/2$ particles, it was extended to qudit cluster states, generated from higher dimensional Ising-type (NN) interactions as the foundational framework for execution of higher dimensional measurement-based quantum computation (MBQC).
-It was also realized that while implementing MBQC in trapped ions or other physical systems, it is natural to consider evolving Hamiltonian with variable-range interaction which was recently considered for spin-$1/2$ system from the perspective of entanglement profile.
-This work concentrates on revealing features of the evolving Hamiltonian based on the trends of the information-theoretic quantities when the individual site is occupied by a d-dimensional quantum state, a qudit.
-By choosing spin-$s$ variable-range Ising Hamiltonian for evolution with the initial state being chosen to be the maximally coherent state in that dimension at individual lattice site, one can create a multiqudit weighted graph state, which depends on the time, dimension and, more importantly, the range of interaction quantified by the fall-off rate parameter, \(\alpha\).
-By inspecting the block entanglement entropy at a fixed time with the variation of the length of the block, we established that there exists at least one transition in $\alpha$ from nonlocal to local regimes which can again be confirmed from the dynamical behavior of mutual information between two arbitrary qudits situated in two distant lattice sites.
-However, the precise \(\alpha\)-transition point and its dependence on spin quantum number can only be predicted by the scaling law of the time-averaged mutual information and the derivative of genuine multipartite entanglement measure with respect to $\alpha$ for a fixed time at which the entanglement vanishes for the nearest-neighbor model.
-Both the quantities suggest that the variation of the first $\alpha$-transition scales logarithmically with the dimension of a single site which coincides in the case of the spin-$1/2$ system that is known in literature.
+The elegance of a one-way quantum computer lies in the notion of creating a highly entangled state in a physically realizable system on which a universal set of quantum gates can be implemented using local measurements.
+Although the original proposal is for lattice containing spin-$1/2$ particles, it was extended to qudit cluster states, generated from higher-dimensional Ising-type interactions as the foundational framework for execution of higher-dimensional measurement-based quantum computation (MBQC).
+While implementing MBQC in trapped ions or other physical systems, it is natural to consider an evolving Hamiltonian with variable-range interaction.

-The time-averaged multipartite entanglement as well as its dependence on system-size possibly signal the existence of another $\alpha$-transition, namely quasi-local to local one as it was known for the spin-$1/2$ system.
-However, our analysis based on the WGS cannot accurately predict this \(\alpha\)-transition point.
-We believe that our work not only establishes the power of quantum information-theoretic quantities in determining non-equilibrium physics but also sheds light on the prediction of different kinds of $\alpha$-transition in arbitrary spin-$s$ systems which is typically hard to address by both numerical and analytical procedures.